George Lowden: Change of ownership

 The acoustic guitar market had begun to flourish again during the 1990s, but the company, significantly hampered by under-investment, had not been able to achieve its potential.
 In November 1998, keen to participate in a progressive plan to develop the business further, George Lowden, along with Steve McIlwrath and Alastair McIlveen, set up a new holding company to buy a controlling interest in the Lowden Guitar Company.
 Lowden's vision was, "...that the company should become as good as the guitars themselves…"

 25th anniversary

-In November 1998, a visitor to the factory showed up, guitar case in hand, with the Lowden guitar serial No. 1, the very first guitar Lowden designed and built.
-This was an excellent reminder of how far the Lowden Guitar had come.
-As a celebration of this long journey, Lowden designed the 25th anniversary limited edition model.
+In November 1998, a visitor arrived at the factory with the Lowden guitar serial No. 1, the very first guitar Lowden designed and built.
+Inspired by this, and as a celebration of how far he had come, Lowden designed the 25th-anniversary limited-edition model.
 "My aim with the design and build details was to make available in reasonable numbers, a guitar which was as close as possible to the guitars which I am only able to build personally for a very few players each year under my full name.
 I therefore included as many as I could of the construction, voicing and cosmetic details, found in my own guitars in this limited edition of 101 instruments."